Red and yellow bins

 Your yellow bins will be collected fortnightly.

-Recyclable waste that can go in your red bin:
+Recyclable waste that can go in your recycling bin:

 |Plastics||Fruit punnets, biscuit trays, detergent bottles, cake trays, plastic containers, juice bottles, milk bottles, soft drink bottles, margarine and butter containers, shampoo and conditioner containers, ice cream containers, small and large yogurt containers, bottle lids.|